raoufkeskes/The-ultimate-Soccer-database-for-data-analysis-and-machine-learning/README.md

 a project given by Professor Ludovic Denoyer ( Sorbonne University LIP6 ) It is my First real get-in-touch  ML project !

-I've tried in through this project to analyse some interesting topics whithin soccer data
+I've tried through this project to analyze some interesting topics whithin soccer data

 the data was downloaded from this Kaggle Kernel  https://www.kaggle.com/hugomathien/soccer